brunocasanova/hello-world/readme.txt

+Welcome to hello-world!
-Hi!
-This is a file.
-With words.
+This is just a repository test.